January 17, 2023

 Immersed allows you to customize your virtual workspace.
 For instance, you might choose to work in a coffee shop or in a forest with up to five screens around you.
 The virtual monitors are replicated from your personal computer and can be grabbed and moved around or pinched to make bigger/smaller.
 Klemens and Newport worked in solo mode, but you can work in the same virtual room with four or more people according to Immersed’s website.

 In addition to better video calls and location flexibility, proponents of working in virtual reality cite benefits around focus and productivity.
 Certainly, there’s less multitasking inside a VR headset than on a Zoom call, and, as Ben Klemens points out, fewer distractions than in your physical space.
 The drawbacks?
 Klemens reported feeling disembodied and unaware of his surroundings, writing that working from home is already isolating without a VR headset.
-Apparently, you can’t see your hands or keyboard, and Klemens noted missing cues like the sun setting which can make the experience both physically and psychologically disorienting.
+Apparently, you can’t see your hands or keyboard, and Klemens noted missed cues like the sun setting which can make the experience both physically and psychologically disorienting.

-Then there are the barriers to entry: The hassle of the headsets including battery life, turning on the app and setting up your workspace, getting your whole team to use it, etc. Newport is more favorable towards the Oculus Quest 2, but he points to user experience as an issue, observing that subtle controller movements for manipulating and rotating the virtual monitors are difficult.
-And though Immersed has a mode for teaching the Oculus’s outward-facing sensors to recognize your hands and keyboard, it’s not the most user friendly.
+Then there are the barriers to entry: The hassle of the headsets including battery life, turning on the app and setting up your workspace, getting your whole team to use it, etc. Newport is more favorable towards the Meta Quest 2, but he points to user experience as an issue, observing that subtle controller movements for manipulating and rotating the virtual monitors are difficult.
+And though Immersed has a mode for teaching the Meta’s outward-facing sensors to recognize your hands and keyboard, it’s not the most user friendly.

 Verdict

 So, why not work in VR?
 Well, the fact that a third of Immersed’s active monthly users are software developers says a lot.
 AR and VR can be a better replacement for remote coworking on 2D apps like Zoom, but it’s not as easy or natural to “jump on a quick call.”
-Immersed and similar apps are definitely closer to in-person than the video chat platforms widely used today but not yet an attractive “digital analog” to the real office.
+Immersed and similar apps are definitely closer to in-person than the video chat platforms widely used today but not an attractive “digital analog” to the real office.

 Conclusion